dmonaldo/synchronization-road-construction/README.md

 Percentage of contributions:

 Team member #2: Alex Runciman
-Contributions:
-Percentage of contributions:
+Contributions: produceNorth, produceS, consume Percentage of contributions:100% of produceNorth and produceSouth, designed consume entirely (except for locks) and a few lines wrote in consume

 /////// Thread information /////////////////////////////////////////
-Total threads:
+Total threads: 3

 [Thread #1]
   --> Task: producer that produces xxxx